Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

-Stereotyping arises when a system conveys overly simplistic understandings of groups that reinforce undesirable social hierarchies ~\cite{barocas-hardt-narayanan}.
-People marginalized in society face numerous explicit and implicit stereotypes conveyed in various forms of data ~\cite{Paullada_Raji_Bender_Denton_Hanna_2021}, coding schema ~\cite{Noble_2018}, and design choices ~\cite{Bivens_Haimson_2016} that drive algorithmic systems.
+Stereotyping in an algorithmic system refers to how the system's outputs reflect ``beliefs about the characteristics, attributes, and behaviors of members of certain groups....and about how and why certain attributes go together" \cite[p.
+240]{Hilton1996}.
+People marginalized in society face numerous explicit and implicit stereotypes conveyed in various forms of data and coding schema ~\cite{Paullada_Raji_Bender_Denton_Hanna_2021} and design choices ~\cite{Bivens_Haimson_2016} that drive algorithmic systems.
 Stereotyping often reflects repeated patterns of over- and under-representation — for instance, how gendered beliefs about women’s submissiveness are reflected in digital assistants ~\cite{Cambre_Kulkarni_2019, Sondergaard_Hansen_2018, Wang_2020}.
-In fact, research identifies narrow stereotypes about masculinity and femininity represented and expressed in natural language processing and computer vision systems, particularly in relation to professions ~\cite{Kay_Matuszek_Munson_2015}, cooking and shopping ~\cite{Zhao_Wang_Yatskar_Ordonez_Chang_2017}, and sport ~\cite{Hendricks_Burns_Saenko_Darrell_Rohrbach_2018}.
-While computing literature often describes stereotyping along single-axis dimensions of identity, an intersectional approach draws attention to how harms play out for people whose lives are shaped by interlocking forms of oppression ~\cite{Wang_Ramaswamy_Russakovsky_2022} – for example, when a search for the term “unprofessional hairstyles” disproportionately returns images of Black women ~\cite{Alexander_2016}.
+Research identifies narrow stereotypes about masculinity and femininity represented and expressed in natural language processing and computer vision systems, particularly in relation to professions ~\cite{Kay_Matuszek_Munson_2015}, cooking and shopping ~\cite{Zhao_Wang_Yatskar_Ordonez_Chang_2017}, and sport ~\cite{Hendricks_Burns_Saenko_Darrell_Rohrbach_2018}.
+While computing literature often describes stereotyping along single-axis dimensions of identity \cite{Hendricks_Burns_Saenko_Darrell_Rohrbach_2018, Zhao_Wang_Yatskar_Ordonez_Chang_2017}, an intersectional approach draws attention to how harms play out for people whose lives are shaped by interlocking forms of oppression \cite{Buolamwini_Friedler_Wilson, Wang_Ramaswamy_Russakovsky_2022} -- for example, when a search for the term “unprofessional hairstyles” disproportionately returns images of Black women ~\cite[n.p.]{Alexander_2016}.